ansible/instruqt/tracks/devops-controller/03-update-app/assignment.md

 ☑️ Task 2 - Commit and push the code to start the pipeline
 ===

-Next, we’ll commit and push the updated code to the _Gitea_ repository.
+Committing and pushing the updated `home.html` file to the _Gitea_ repository.

 * On the left VS Code Explorer pane, click on the `Source Control` Git icon with the number banner.
 In the image below, the number banner is `1`.
-* Click on the + sign next to the `home.html` file.
+* Click on the + sign located on the right-hand side of the `home.html` file.
 * Enter a commit message in the `Message` text input.
 For example, a commit message could be.

 ```